ShikharSundriyal/DataStructureAlgorithms/README.md

 Recursive :
 </br>faith get all the possible combination for n-1 plots such that no 2 buildings are together -> returns an array a[]
 </br> from faith to expectation myans[0] = total ways ending with building a[1], myans[1] = total ways ending with space a[0]+a[1]

+3. Count Posssible encodings : [Code](https://github.com/ShikharSundriyal/DataStructureAlgorithms/blob/main/DynamicProgramming/Count%20Encoding/solution.java)</br>
+Tabulation :  dp[i] will store count of all possible encodings of string from 0 to i characters. base case = dp[0] and dp[1]. from i = 2 onwards we can have contribution from dp[i-1] + dp[i-2] based on the condition that the encoding formed is correct .